-Drew Konow is an independent scholar of American religious history whose work focuses on histories of religion, sexuality, social activism, and popular culture in the 20th and 21st centuries.
+Drake Konow (he/him) is an independent scholar of American religious history whose work focuses on histories of religion, sexuality, social activism, and popular culture in the 20th and 21st centuries.
 His first major project centered on the protests of gay and lesbian Catholics in New York City during the AIDS epidemic.
-He is currently working on a project examining Dolly Parton’s career as a document for the study of American religion.
+He is currently studying in a Ph.D. program at the University of Texas.
 He graduated with a Master’s of Religion from Yale Divinity School in 2014 and has an undergraduate degree in religious studies from Southern Methodist University.
 In addition to his independent scholarship, Drew works as the Director of Communications and LGBTQ Programs at the Religious Institute.
 There, he manages the organization’s LGBTQ programming work and supervises all strategic communications, media relations, and content development.
 His work at the Religious Institute also includes development-related projects, including both constituent- and grant-based fundraising.
 He has presented his scholarly and professional work at conferences and in faith communities across the country.
 In the future,

-Dr. Justin Sabia-Tanis earned his PhD from the Graduate Theological Union in Interdisciplinary Studies, focusing on sexuality, art, and religion.
+Justin Sabia-Tanis, Ph.D. (he/him) earned his PhD from the Graduate Theological Union in Interdisciplinary Studies, focusing on sexuality, art, and religion.
 He earned a Master’s degree at Harvard University and a previous doctorate from San Francisco Theological Seminary.
+He currently is an assistant professor and director of the Social Transformation program at United Theological Seminary in the Twin Cities.
 Justin’s previous work includes advocacy for LGBT rights in national non-profit organizations.
 He was the Community Education and Outreach Manager at the National Center for Transgender Equality (NCTE) in Washington, D.C. and later served as the Director of Communications for Out & Equal Workplace Advocates.
 He is the author of Transgender: Ministry, Theology, and Communities of Faith, which was a finalist for a Lambda Literary Award in 2003, and is a contributor to the forthcoming Transgender: Four Views (Baker Academic Press, 2018).
 He has also contributed chapters to the Queer Bible Commentary and Take Back the Word: A Queer Reading of the Bible.
 An artist and photographer, Justin has had a lifelong passion for the arts.